philwonski/twplugins-hello-json/README.md

 ```

 And I can generate a static html version of the wiki, with my plugin included, by running this command in the TW5 folder: `node ./tiddlywiki.js editions/empty --build index` and then opening the file `...TWdev/TW5/editions/empty/output/index.html#heyJay-test` in my browser.

+If you modify the class file, remember to compile the updated javascript file with `coffee -c classHeyJson.coffee` from the /files folder.

 ## Coffeescript